facebook/react/README.md

 ## Documentation

 You can find the React documentation [on the website](https://reactjs.org/).

-Check out the [Getting Started](https://reactjs.org/docs/getting-started.html) page for a quick overview.
+Check out the [Quick Start](https://react.dev/learn) page for a quick overview.

 The documentation is divided into several sections: